williamscodebox/williamscodebox/README.md

 - 👋 Hi, I’m @williamscodebox

-I build clean, scalable systems with a focus on developer experience, automation, and rock‑solid TypeScript.
+I design scalable systems that feel great to work in — fast, automated, and powered by TypeScript.
-My happy place is somewhere between **monorepos, Docker, DevOps workflows, and beautifully structured code**.
+You’ll usually find me deep in monorepos, Docker setups, DevOps pipelines, and the kind of architecture that makes future‑me smile.

 ### 🧠 What I Love
 - TypeScript everywhere